obophenotype/cell-ontology-training/docs/EntitiesTab.md

 #### Adding annotations properties

 Using Protégé you can add annotations such as labels, definitions, synonyms, database cross references (dbxrefs) to any OWL entity.
 The panel on the right, named Annotations, is where these annotations are added.
-CL includes a pre-declared set of annotation properties such as ‘has exact synonym’ and ‘definition’.
+CL includes a pre-declared set of annotation properties.
+The most commonly used annotations are:
+- rdfs:label
+- definition
+- has_exact_synonym
+- has_broad_synonym
+- has_narrow_synonym
+- has_related synonym
+- database_cross_reference
+- rdfs:comment

 Use this panel to add a definition to the class you created.
 Select the + button to add an annotation to the selected entity.
 Click on the annotation 'definition' on the left and copy and paste in the definition to the white editing box on the right.
 Click OK.